Johann-Goncalves-Pereira/Johann-Goncalves-Pereira/README.md

 learned how to use docker and how to be curious and enthusiastic about technology.

 Then I started a job at the [UpWork](https://www.upwork.com/freelancers/~011d31917fa3d87f28) and got access to the U.S. Market.
 After a few jobs as a freelancer, a client offered a job offer at [Reside](https://resideadmissions.com), which is where I currently work at.
-Nowadays I work with Reside front-end developer, and freelance at UpWork.
 I've been programming for about 5 years now.

 You can check out more of my work at [website](https://johann-goncalves-pereira.netlify.app) and my [GitHub](https://github.com/Johann-Goncalves-Pereira).